-In an itinerary that feels like a movie adventure, students will journey to the grasslands and sand dunes of inner Mongolia for a taste of China that is sure to be something different.
+In an itinerary that feels like a movie adventure, students will journey to the grasslands and sand dunes of inner Mongolia for a taste of a different China.
+Here’s our CAS school trip in Inner Mongolia at a glance:

 ✓ All accommodation costs